talhatahir/thetalhatahir/data/authors/default.md

 I find solace and joy in nature.
 Exploring mountains is a cherished pastime, where I can immerse myself in the serene beauty of the natural world.
 Physical fitness is also important, so hitting the gym is also a good time pass for me.

-I do pro bono consulting for Software Projects, [you reach out to me](https://forms.gle/uoanBhUu2ubAkJyv5)
+I do pro bono consulting for Software Projects, [you can reach out to me](https://forms.gle/uoanBhUu2ubAkJyv5)